optsuite/optlib/README.md

 - [Bolte, J., Sabach, S. & Teboulle, M. Proximal alternating linearized minimization for nonconvex and nonsmooth problems.
 Math.
 Program.
 146, 459–494 (2014).](https://link.springer.com/article/10.1007/s10107-013-0701-9)
 - [Maryam Fazel, Ting Kei Pong, Defeng Sun, and Paul Tseng.
 Hankel matrix rank minimization with applications to system identification and realization.
 SIAM Journal on Matrix Analysis and Applications, 34(3):946–977, 2013](https://epubs.siam.org/doi/abs/10.1137/110853996)
 - ...

+## Training Sessions
+There will be a weekly online session on formalization every Wednesday from 6:15 p.m. to 7:15 p.m throughout the Spring semester of 2025.

 ## The Team